robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

 ## Detective Controls ##
 Detective controls is a term that describes a continued improvement in monitoring of events and processing of blocks that allow for auditing, automated analysis, and alarming.

+The implementation of detective controls by processing logs, events, and monitoring allow for:
+* Auditing,
+* Automatic analysis and
+* Alarming.